subhojit777/imag/CONTRIBUTING.md

 Make sure to prefix your commits with `"doc: "` if you change the document.
 Do not change document and code in one commit, always seperate them.

+# Merging tools which use the imag core functionality into this repo

+If you're writing an application or module for imag, feel free to propose integrating it into the imag core distribution, if it fulfills the following
+requirements:

+1. It is written in Rust
+1. It has a commandline interface which is the main interface to the module.
+1. It is licensed under the terms of GNU LGPLv2.1

+(If your tool does not fulfill these requirements, I won't merge it into the imag core distribution.)

 # Code of Conduct

 We use the same